soulassassyn/C3-Script-Library/README.md

 # C3-Script-Library
 ## Introduction
 This is a library of custom functions and classes for Construct 3.
-We create helpful scripts that solve common use-cases.
+I create helpful scripts that solve common use-cases.
 Feel free to browse the documentation and use any of these you might find helpful!

 These scripts are recommended for users who are comfortable with JavaScript and Construct 3.
 If you're not comfortable with Construct 3, we recommend you start with the [Construct 3 tutorials](https://www.construct.net/en/tutorials).